 Common complaints from Copper users include:

-- The need to manually enter data to keep profiles updated
+- The need to manually enter data to keep profiles and contacts updated

 - The reporting system is not very robust and offers minimal functionality.